numerica-ideas/community/web/spring-boot-actuator/README.md

 `GET /actuator/metrics/{metricName}`

-For exemple, the endpoint to get the metric **_application.ready.time_** will be:
+For example, the endpoint to get the metric **_application.ready.time_** will be:
-`GET /actuator/metrics/application.ready.time` that will result in something like:
+`GET /actuator/metrics/application.ready`.time` which will result in something like:

 ```json
 {